 The RTI-HS Office of Quality Assurance (OQA) maintains a robust vendor management program to ensure that RTI-HS works only with third parties capable of delivering services in accordance with the standards applicable to their work.
 In addition to the OQA vendor management program, the designated staff in the RTI-HS Office of Legal and Regulatory Affairs partner with OQA to identify and assess relevant vendors for compliance with GDPR.
 Vendors who may provide or process data of EU origin during the conduct of RTI-HS research must complete an in-depth GDPR questionnaire.
-The RTI-HS Data Protection Official or designee reviews the completed questionnaire and supporting documentation provided by the vendor to determine whether the vendor is approved for processing data of EU origin.
+Designated staff in the RTI-HS Office of Legal and Regulatory Affairs review the completed questionnaire and supporting documentation provided by the vendor to determine whether the vendor is approved for processing data of EU origin.

 RTI-HS standard vendor agreements and purchase orders include requirements for qualified, approved vendors to comply with all applicable data protection laws, specifically referencing the GDPR, and to execute a data processing agreement when processing data subject to GDPR.

 ELEMENT: Data Breach Management